 Join us on Planet Patrol

-Planet Patrol reps and Community Guardians all over the UK (and the world!) who continue to run clean-ups, all in line with COVID restrictions, so make sure you check out our website to join us.
+Planet Patrol reps and Community Guardians all over the UK (and the world!) who continue to run clean ups, so make sure you check out our website to join us.
 Whether you are into paddleboarding, yoga, parkour, fitness, plogging, we’ve got you covered.
 And if there is not an activity near you, you can still get involved… all you need to do is download our app and track any litter you see whilst you’re out and about.

 We are so grateful for all of the amazing work done by our volunteers so far.
 We are now extremely close to our next milestone… for 300 thousand pieces of litter to be picked up and logged onto our app!
 Our ultimate goal is to pick up 1 million pieces of litter.